 The size of the department is excellent for fostering close interactions between faculty, staff and fellow students.
 Besides networking through our weekly seminar series, periodic social activities, such as fall and spring picnics and a winter holiday party, strengthen relationships.

 While some graduate students live on campus, many live in off-campus housing in close proximity to UK.
 There are private homes, apartments and rooms for rent.
 Information about UK graduate student housing can be found here.
-Available off-campus housing may be listed in the Kentucky Kernel student newspaper, the UK website and the Lexington Herald-Leader newspaper.
+Available off-campus housing may be listed in the Kentucky Kernel and the Lexington Herald-Leader newspapers.

 The Biomedical Engineering Society (BMES) is a student organization that organizes professional events, social activities and community service initiatives.
 The BMES also represents students in governance and decision making within the Department by nominating members to participate in faculty meetings.
-There are also a number of clubs and organizations on campus that are available to students during their stay at UK.
-UK has several organizations for international students, such as the Chinese Student and Scholar Association and the Indian Student Association.
+There are also a number of clubs and organizations on campus that are available to students.
+UK also has several organizations for international students, such as the Chinese Student and Scholar Association and the Indian Student Association.
 The UK International Center provides additional assistance to international students with housing, travel, visa regulations and other issues.

 Graduate students can also take advantage of UK’s fitness facilities, such as the Lancaster Aquatic Center, the Alumni Gym Fitness Center and Johnson Center.
 These facilities offer group fitness classes, cardiovascular equipment, weight machines, free weights, gymnasium and racquetball courts.
 A variety of intramural and club sports is also available.